TwilightWitch/RCBuddy-Orbital-2021/README.md

 # RCBuddy-Orbital-2021
 Team Name: RCBuddy

-Team Members: Thian Jiawen, Xiao Yanzi
+Team Members: Thian Jiawen

-Proposed Level of Achievement: Apollo 11
+Level of Achievement: Gemini

 Motivation
 If you are a student staying in NUS’ Residential Colleges (RCs), we are sure that you have had the same experience as us: